The online ISSN of Clinical Hematology International is 2590-0048.

 Clinical Hematology International is a quarterly journal which publishes 4 issues per year in March, June, September & December.

-Clinical Hematology International is currently indexed in the Directory of Open Access Journals (DOAJ), Ulrich's Periodicals Directory (Ulrichsweb), Google Scholar, the China National Knowledge Infrastructure (CNKI) and Wanfang Data.
+Clinical Hematology International is currently indexed in the Directory of Open Access Journals (DOAJ), Ulrich's Periodicals Directory (Ulrichsweb), Google Scholar, the China National Knowledge Infrastructure (CNKI), Wanfang Data and PubMed Central (PMC).

 Clinical Hematology International is an open access journal, meaning that all articles are immediately and permanently free to read, download, copy & distribute under the terms of the applicable end-user license (refer to the Copyright & End-User License section on this page for further details).
 Publication in Clinical Hematology International is free of charge for Authors.
 All open access publication fees are subsidized by the International Academy for Clinical Hematology (IACH).
 Note that this is a promotional offer which applies to all papers submitted before 1 July 2021.